Potential buyers who visit your website to learn more about your products or services typically have a problem to solve.

 In contrast, buyer enablement focuses on buyer competence, the buying journey, and how to simplify the decision-making process.
 Where appropriate, this includes the benefits of technology to help stakeholders get what they need faster and in more enjoyable ways.

-Enabling the modern buyer means supporting sales teams by providing content and insights to buyers throughout their journey.
+Enabling the modern buyer means supporting sales reps by providing content and insights to buyers throughout their journey.
 Helping your buyers get a fresh perspective in their buying journey will increase your chances of closing more deals, in less time.

 How is Buyer Enablement Different From Sales Enablement?